Easy, sweet and spicy Honey Sriracha Chicken is a meal all by itself or fabulous in salads, sandwiches, wraps tacos etc.!

 WHAT SHOULD I SERVE WITH THIS CHICKEN RECIPE?

-We love Honey Sriracha Chicken with a neutral side such as rice or potatoes because it is so exploding with flavor and a side of veggies.
+We love Honey Sriracha Chicken with a neutral side such as rice or potatoes because it is so exploding with flavor, along with a side of veggies or a salad and sweet fruit.
 Here are some more ideas:

 - Grains.
 Serve Honey Sriracha Chicken over plain white rice, brown rice, quinoa or cauliflower rice to let the flavors truly shine.
 It’s also tasty with Cilantro Lime Rice, Pineapple Rice or Red Beans and Rice.